csci338/class-exercises-fall2024/lab04/answers.md

 ## 7. Multi-Container Apps
 If you have never worked with network applications, this section may be confusing.
 That said, try to answer this question as best you can:

 1. If you have two containers running that are sandboxed (i.e., one container can't reach into another container and see its internal state or code), how did you get your two containers to communicate with one another?
 In other words, how was the web application container able to communicate with the database container?
+-- First, I created a network with "docker network create" -- Then, started a MySQL container and attached it to the network, as well as check its working with "docker exec -it <mysql-container-id> mysql -p"
+-- I then started a new containerusing a netshoot image "docker run -it --network todo-app nicolaka/netshoot", and used dig to get connectivity information
+-- Lastly, I set the required environmental variables as well as re-entered SQL to view database information

 ## 8. Using Docker Compose
 1. What is the purpose of the `docker-compose.yml` file?
+-- The docker-compose.yml file is used to connect and layer multi-container Docker applications.
+It simplifies running multiple services (like web servers, databases, etc.) by describing how they should be built, connected, and started together.

 ## 9. Image Building Best Practices (Optional)
 Optional section.
 Only complete if you want to.